Best Inflatable Kayaks of 2025

 The Lynx II is one of the best options for Inflatable Whitewater Kayaks because it’s rare to come across a Class 4-ready inflatable kayak.
 This boat is an excellent option for those looking for some wild rapids.
 Rocks and sharp sticks do nothing to the 22 oz PVC-coated polyester and 1,300 denier, which works well in those low-water situations.

-According to several reviews, the tracking score, which determines how the craft handles/steers, rates on the lower side.
-Due to this boat being whitewater rated, some reviews note that a different model might be more fun in calmer, flatwater.
+According to several testers, we found the tracking score, which determines how the craft handles/steers, rates on the lower side.
+Due to this boat being whitewater rated, some noted that a different model might be more fun in calmer, flatwater.

 Best Budget Inflatable Kayak: Intex Excursion Pro K1 (solo)